Rich Goldstein (00:04):

 If you only knew about it, the problem is that the various resources that you can get to through the internet are not really set up to find you the best prior art.
-And he, why, how you typically search for things on the internet?
-You use words, of course, like you put in a search query, right?
-You put in words that you think are probably going to describe a website that you’re looking for.
-If you’re looking for a burger joint, let’s say, you type in something like “hamburger” and “restaurant.”
-And the search results you get show a lot of websites that use those words, “hamburger” and “restaurant.”
-But now, when it comes to an invention—and in particular patented inventions—there’s a lot of different terminology that might’ve been used in describing inventions just like yours, right?
+And he, why, how you typically search for things on the internet is you use words, of course, like you put in a search query, right?
+You put in the words that you think are probably going to describe, um, the website that you’re looking for.
+You put into Google.
+If you’re looking for, uh, a burger joint, let’s say you type in something like hamburger and restaurant and the search results, get show a lot of websites that use those words, hamburger and restaurant.
+Um, but now when it comes to an invention and in particular patented inventions, there’s a lot of different terminology that might’ve been used in describing inventions just like yours, right?
 But imagine that terminology couldn’t be different than the ones that you would think of when you’re doing a search.

 So imagine you have an idea for a can opener.
 It has a special type of handle.
 And, um, you go to an online patent database and you type in the words can and opener, uh, and in some of these patent databases, you might come up with a whole bunch of can openers, and you might look through the list and you see there’s nothing there just like your invention.
 So you may think there’s a big difference between my invention and the prior, right?
 So I can actually go ahead and apply for a patent.
 But the problem says, what if someone had a can opener that had the same type of handle as you have in mind, but they didn’t call it a can opener.
 They called it, um, a container lid remover, you know, or they called it a device for opening metal, um, metal containers.
 It wouldn’t appear in the search results that you got when you search for can opener.
 This is one of the main reasons why even professionals who try to do patent searches on the internet, don’t usually get an effective search result because the results that they find they can’t really rely on when deciding to move ahead with a patent application.